-RTS® Window sets the RTS® Window to either Wide or Narrow, or turns it off in the Sonar View.
+RTS® Window sets the RTS® Window to either off in the Sonar View.
+The RTS® Window always

+Wide or Narrow, or turns it off in the Sonar View.
 The RTS® Window always updates at the fastest rate possible and only displays returns that are within the transducer beam.
-(See Real Time Sonar (RTS®) Window for additional detail).
+See Real Time Sonar (RTS®) Window for more information.